farlies/rsked/doc/INSTALLATION.md

 6. Install `rsked` binaries and configuration files
 7. Install start-up script to run on boot (optional)
 8. Install a crontab to perform any periodic maintenance tasks (optional)
+9. Enable bluetooth if using btmonitor service (optional)

 If you are building on Raspberry Pi, be sure to read [README-RPi](README-RPi.md) too.